 What has John Mueller said about the URL submit tool?

-Over the last few months, webmasters have been noticing Google being fussy to index URLs that were submitted through the public URL submit tool.
+Over the last few months, webmasters have been noticing Google being fussy to index URLs that were submitted through the public URL submission tool.

 With this announcement that was made on Wednesday, it seems like the strategic move to kill off the tool, that has allowed users to submit URLs without signing in to search console, was well thought out.